 Luckily, there are plenty of ways to manage your hairstyle as your hair starts to recede and thin.

-From hairstyles for balding men to haircuts for thin hair and even hair products that add thickness and cover up patches of thinning hair, you have a variety of options at your disposal to reduce the aesthetic effects of hair loss and keep your hair looking good.
+From hairstyles for balding men to haircuts for thin hair and even hair products that add thickness and cover-up patches of thinning hair, you have a variety of options at your disposal to reduce the aesthetic effects of hair loss and keep your hair looking good.

-Before we get into our hairstyle recommendations for men with thinning hair, let’s cover the one rule of styling your hair for hair loss: never resort to a comb over.
+Before we get into our recommended haircuts for thin hair, let’s cover the one rule of styling your hair for hair loss: never resort to a comb-over.

-Sure, it “hides” your baldness — at least, in the sense that it covers up visible patches of thinning hair.
+Sure, it “hides” your baldness — at least, in the sense that it covers up visible patches of thinning hair or bald spots.
 However, comb overs are an obvious choice for balding men and very easy to spot, and usually end up bringing more attention to your thinning hair than a normal haircut would.

-With this warning out of the way, let’s look at some of the best hairstyles for men with thinning or receding hair.
+With this warning out of the way, let’s look at some of the best hairstyles for men with thin hair or a receding hairline.

-Easy to style and even easier to manage, a buzz cut is a perfect option if you have thinning hair.
+Easy to style and even easier to manage, a buzz cut is a perfect option if you have thinner hair.
 Because your hair is short and your skin is visible, thin patches on your scalp don’t stand out as much as they would with a longer haircut.